codecorno/Synapse-X-Infinity/README.md

     <h2 align="center">Current Status</h2>
 </b >

-We are in an initial development stage, constant updates will be made.
+<center>We are in an initial development stage, constant updates will be made.</center>

 |Function|Status|
 |:---------------------------------------------------------------------------------------: | :-------------------------------------------------------------------: |